Pennsylvania Powerball

 Five numbers and a little red ball have the power to change lives.
 Since 1992, Powerball has been making millionaires out of hard-working, day-dreaming lottery players throughout the nation, Pennsylvania included.

 Powerball’s minimum advertised jackpot is $20 million.
 But that amount continues to increase until the jackpot hits, and often goes over $100 million.
-It isn’t uncommon for it to exceed $500 million, and once even topped $2 billion!
+It isn’t uncommon for it to exceed $500 million, and once it even topped $2 billion!

 Read on for everything you need to know about playing the Powerball in Pennsylvania.